zip321/crashdump/crashdump.md

-# Whitley CrashDump
+# Autonomous CrashDump

 ## Overview

-This source code implements crashdump for the Whitley platform and supports the Ice Lake Server and Cooper Lake Server processors**.
+This source code implements crashdump for the Intel Xeon Server platforms.
 The crashdump application collects debug data from the processors over the PECI bus when executed.
 Some specific system level data may be collected as defined in the METADATA record type.
 The intention of the usage model is that the crashDump application will be called upon the BMC detecting an error event.

-** Support is included in the code for Skylake and Cascades Lake processors for reference and usage with an Whitley Platform SKX/CLX Interposer.
-This code is not intended for production use on the Purley platform.
-This is due to differences in the decoding tools used for the final JSON output.

 ## Implementation

 ### Source Description

-This source consists of the main file, crashdump.cpp, a PECI interface library of functions, a utility file, and a set of files under the directory CrashDumpSections that each are used for the specific record types of the output file.
-The record types generated are as follows:
+This source consists of the main file, crashdump.cpp, utility files, and a set of files under the directory engine that each are used for parsing the input file and generate the crashdump output.
+The record types as follows:

 - METADATA
-- address_map
-- big_core
 - MCA
+- Uncore
+- TOR
 - PM_Info
+- big_core
-- TOR
+- crashlog
-- Uncore
+- NVD

 ### System Requirements